JimCodified/12factor/07_port_binding.md

 # 7 - Port binding

-This factor is related to the exposition of the application to the outside.
+This factor exposes the application outside of the cluster, making it available publicly.

 To be compliant with 12 factor, an app must use specialized dependencies (such as http server, ...) and exposes its service through a port.